tenxsoydev/size-matters.nvim/README.md

 ## Outlook

 -  [x] Improve notification for updating the font-size
 -  [ ] Export options.
-E.g., for custom mappings / notification visibility
+E.g., to disable default mappings / notification visibility
--  [ ] Branch with support for versions \< 0.7 (if there is a commuinty need for it)
+-  [ ] Branch with support for versions \< 0.7 (if there is a community need for it)

 [1]: https://github.com/neovide/neovide
 [2]: https://github.com/akiyosi/goneovim
 [3]: https://github.com/wbthomason/packer.nvim